- EACH VIDEO LASTS 5 – 10 MINUTES.

 Third of three videos on this subject.
 See above.

-Two ways to read from a script like an expert, – an important skill for modern ‘cold-reading’ auditions.
+Two ways to read from a script like an expert, – a necessary skill for ‘cold-reading’ auditions, and ‘readings’ of plays.

-Two suggestions which even experienced actors might easily forget.
+Two ideas which even experienced actors may forget.

-New or experienced actors can all write better resumes.
-Good resumes attract good auditions!
+New and experienced actors can all write better resumés.
+Good resumés attract good auditions.

-How to move with ‘style’, like an aristocrat.
+How to move with ‘style’ like an aristocrat.
 How to bow or stand, or sit like a Lord or a ‘Lady’ in some ‘period’ plays and films.

-How to stop the plays of Chekhov seeming boring – which, frankly, some actors and audiences often think they are.
+How to stop the plays of Chekhov seem boring – which, frankly, some actors and audiences sometimes feel they are.

-I will make a fuller video about this soon, but this simple method stops an actor’s lines from all sounding the same!
+I will make a fuller video about this soon, but this simple method stops an actor’s lines all sounding the same.

 32 – THE FINAL LESSON